CPlusPatch/web-business/README.md

 ## Requirements

-- A system that can run Node.js (Linux is HEAVILY recommended)
+- A system that can run Node.js (Linux is HEAVILY recommended), or Docker on Linux
 - An S3 or S3 compatible bucket (for example, Cloudflare R2)

 ## Downloading and running

-This application requires Node.js 19 and the PNPM package manager to be built and deployed.
+You may use the `docker-compose.yml` file included in this repository to bootstrap a working environment very fast.

+Alternatively, download and install manually:

 ```bash
 git clone https://codeberg.org/CPlusPatch/web-business.git